Victoranalysis/Victoranalysis/README.md

 - 👋 Hi, I’m @Victoranalysis
-- 👀 I’m interested in Data analysis
+- 👀 I’m interested in Machine and Deep learning
-- 🌱 I’m currently learning data analysis
-- 💞️ I’m looking to collaborate on data analysis projects
+- 💞️ I’m looking to collaborate machine learning projects
 - 📫 How to reach me +2349151978578 or ikebudevictoranalytics@gmail.com

 <!---